thisispaola/CEBD_1260/README.md

 ****
 ### GITHUB DIRECTORIES
 ****
 Each assignment has it's own folder and each folder contains a Jupyter notebook and related data files.
+Data files are in .csv format.